gkatsikas/snf/README.md

     * CPU_CORES     = <N> (N is the total number of CPU cores on this machine)
     * NIC_HW_QUEUES = <K> (K is the number of hardware queues in your NIC.
 Indicatively, this number should be adjusted to the number of available cores above)
   * Run SNF and check the folder OUTPUT_FOLDER for a file OUTPUT_FILE.click as specified in the property file.
-  * You will see a synthesized SNF chain, replicated across all the requested queues.
-Each queue has a dedicated thread that is statically assigned to a CPU core, hence your SNF chain can read packets from all of these queues and execute the chain pipeline in parallel.
+  * You will see a synthesized service chain, replicated across all the requested queues.
+Each queue has a dedicated thread that is statically assigned to a CPU core, hence your SNF service chain can read packets from all of these queues and execute the service chain's pipeline in parallel.
   * Underneath this system, the DPDK I/O uses RSS to hash incoming packets to different hardware queues.
-See the RSS section below.
+See the RSS sections below.

 A. Receive-Side Scaling (RSS)
 ----